lilfetz22/vscode-notes/README.md

 ## Acknowledgements

-This version of vscode-notes is an adaptation of the original work by Duane Johnson [canadaduane](https://github.com/canadaduane).
-We've extended the functionality to include Natural Language Highlighting, enhancing the note-taking experience.
-We're grateful for the extremely solid foundation provided by the original project.
+This version of vscode-notes is a fork and enhancement of the original work by Duane Johnson ([canadaduane](https://github.com/canadaduane)).
+The Natural Language Highlighting feature has been added to enhance the note-taking experience by providing visual differentiation of parts of speech using NLP technology.
+We're grateful for the solid foundation provided by the original project.

+Syntax highlighting based on [Sublime Text Notes](https://packagecontrol.io/packages/Notes) by tbh1.

+Natural Language Processing powered by [Compromise](https://github.com/spencermountain/compromise).